MAY HALF TERM | Stay from 27th May for 3 nights and SAVE up to £100 off hiring or 20% off touring

 With the leisure centre, caravans, and the golf course we are conscious of the amount of water that we use across the resort.
 Our water meters are all monitored closely to identify any leaks and we harvest rainwater to help keep the golf course green.
-We have plans for this winter to install waterless urinals and already have high-pressure showers and taps in place to further reduce water use.
+We are currently reviewing waterless urinals and already have high-pressure showers and taps in place to further reduce water use.

 We have received many awards over the years such as Gold standard energy efficiency and Eco Pool award, Gold David Bellamy Award, Gold Green tourism award, Silver in sustainability at the Bath, Bristol, and Somerset Awards, and a finalist at the Somerset Business Awards.
 We are also in the process of being accredited with the ECOsmart award, an independent assessment for venues that demonstrate sustainable operations and approaches.

 We already do a lot of conservation work and have a lot of exciting projects in the pipeline.